MBrugha/dissertation/modules/theory & evidence/_posts/2000-01-01-theory & evidence.md

 # Theory and evidence behind the research

-An extensive literature review was carried out prior to the research.
-This was revisited throughout the data collection phases.
-As you review the literature that is most relevant for your interests and context, reflect on the following:
+An extensive literature review should always be carried out prior to undertaking a research study - obviously!
+And especially in the case of technological innovations and change, as was the case in my doctoral research, this was revisited throughout the data collection phases.

+Here's a list of reflective prompts for your consideration as you collect and review the literature that is most relevant for your interests and context:

 1. How do you weigh the strength of evidence?
 What characteristics do you look for that might indicate a high quality research study (e.g. having a clear hypothesis and research questions that recognise the current evidence; reliable and valid data; etc.)?
 2. How do you decide on which studies you will read?
 E.g. through what colleagues send you, through social media, etc.
 3. How can we do a better job in the sector at mobilising evidence in an accessible and engaging way?
+4. Is there any evidence that you would have liked to include but felt like it wasn't academically appropriate?

 The following resource has been designed for users to be able to easily review the evidence regarding oTPD.
 I recommend using this resource with caution - it can be a helpful organisational tool that correlates studies according to their focus areas, but utlimately evidence is best engaged with individually and in depth.
 The field is also constantly producing more research so this is not an exhaustive list.